godwokenrises/godwoken-doc/versioned_docs/version-1.3-rc1(WIP)/quickstart.md

 ### Transfer Tokens from Nervos L1 to L2

-For developers buidling on the Godwoken EVM, your project might have need for CKB tokens.
-At the time, there is no faucet for requesting test tokens oon the L2 network.
+For developers building on the Godwoken EVM, your project might need some CKB tokens.
+At the time, there is no faucet for requesting test tokens on the L2 network.
 To get tokens, you will have to bridge CKB tokens from L1 to L2.

 This guide is a walkthrough on the process.

 1. **Go to Godwoken Bridge**
    Start by visiting [testnet.bridge.godwoken.io](https://testnet.bridge.godwoken.io).
 Make sure MetaMask wallet is installed in your browser.